 Saving money is on most people’s radar when they shop.
 Whether online, at the grocery store, or at the car dealership, we all like to save when we can.
 But what about when it comes to fitness equipment?
-Is finding the best treadmill the most important thing, or are there other factors?
+Is saving money on a treadmill the most important thing, or are there other factors?

 How about when you’re looking into picking up a used treadmill?
 Are all things created equal, or should you approach this purchase differently?
 Let’s take a look at what’s essential when buying a used treadmill.